-Recap: Everyone at the Beverly Hills Beach Club is gearing up for some annual volleyball tournament.
+Recap: Everyone at the Beverly Hills Beach Club is gearing up for an annual volleyball tournament.
 Brandon is busy setting up the registration table and chairs, and Steve is doing his usual loafing around.
-He chatters to Brandon about how eager he is to check out all the “hard bodied babes” who will be competing in the tournament, and that he's looking forward to shopping early at the “meat market”.
+He chatters to Brandon about how eager he is to check out all the "hard bodied babes" who will be competing in the tournament, and that he's looking forward to shopping early at the "meat market".
 God he's a scuzzy pig.
-Suddenly he gets distracted by the sight of a cute girl with long curly hair.
-He gets up, struts over to her, and starts laying on the schmooze.
+He suddenly gets distracted by the sight of a cute girl with long curly hair...so he gets up, struts over to her, and starts laying on the schmooze.
 The girl introduces herself as Nikki Witt and tells Steve that she's looking for her aunt's cabana.
 At that very moment, the ghastly sound of David's electronic keyboard fills the air...and Nikki looks intrigued.
 Steve dismissively tells her that it's just some geek pretending to be a musician and that his keyboarding drives everyone at the beach club nuts.
-That's probably actually true, but for some inexplicable reason Nikki finds herself drawn to it.
+No doubt, but for some inexplicable reason Nikki finds herself drawn to it.
 She tells Steve that she wants to meet the keyboard playing geek and starts walking in the direction of David's cabana.
 She then delivers a blow to Steve's ego by haughtily telling him that she hates sports.
 I guess this means she's a no for the volleyball tournament.

 Paris.
 Brenda, Donna, and Maggie are walking along the fake cobblestone streets of Little Europe.
 They stop to take in the performance of a juggler, and then some random blonde guy approaches Brenda and starts hitting on her.
 As the two banter flirtatiously in French, Maggie interjects with an embarrassing remark, and a red-faced Brenda drags her and Donna away from the crowd.
-Maggie accuses her of being hot for the blonde guy, but Brenda flatly denies it...and soon the two girls are giddily practicing their French on each other.
+Maggie accuses her of being hot for the blonde guy, which Brenda flatly denies...and soon the two girls are giddily practicing their French on each other.
 Donna, who still hasn't learned any French, feels left out and asks them to switch back to English.
 This annoys Brenda, and she lectures Donna about how speaking French as often as possible is the best way to learn the language.
-Donna sighs and walks ahead.
-From afar, a mysterious woman wearing a beret is staring at Donna.
+Donna sighs and walks ahead...and from afar, a mysterious woman wearing a beret is staring at Donna.

 Brenda rushes after her and exclaims, "You did it!"
 And Donna's like, "Wuh?" so Brenda points out that her French has clearly improved by leaps and bounds because she was able to understand the rude cashier when she called her an imbecile and an idiot.
 Well, no duh; the words imbecile and idiot sound almost exactly the same in French as they do in English.
 Nevertheless, Donna is pleased by the compliment and holds her pastry in front of her snout and takes small, dramatic bites.
 While she's doing that, Beret Woman takes several photographs of her, and a few seconds later she approaches Donna and hands her a business card.
 She tells Donna that her employer would like to meet her, and then asks her if she has any modelling experience.
 Donna just stares down at the business card, dumbfounded.
 As she should be, because she is definitely not model material.